Equality, Diversity and Inclusion (EDI)

 Below you will find guidance and specific questions asked by our members.
 The Morris Federation is not qualified to advise on legal matters.
 You remain responsible for your side’s conformance with the law and must make your own decisions to suit your own circumstances.

-The Morris Organisations and the JMO Committee are not in a position to offer legal advice to member sides and this note is not intended to do so either.
+The Morris Federation cannot offer legal advice to member sides and this note is not intended to do so either.
 However, the guides mentioned above are meant to be of practical help to a general reader and hopefully will contain most if not all the answers to side’s questions.

 Ed Worrall, Co-opt to JMO Committee, 6th September 2022